Chern class formulas for classical-type degeneracy loci: Abstract

 \section{Abstract}

-In previous work, we employed a geometric method of Kazarian to prove Pfaffian formulas for a certain class of degeneracy loci in types B, C, and D. Here we refine that approach to obtain formulas for more general loci, including those coming from all isotropic Grassmannians.
-In these cases, the formulas recover the remarkable theta- and eta-polynomials of Buch, Kresch, Tamvakis, and Wilson.
-The streamlined geometric approch yields simple and direct proofs, which proceed in parallel for all four classical types.
+Employing a simple and direct geometric approach, we prove formulas for a large class of degeneracy loci in types B, C, and D, including those coming from all isotropic Grassmannians.
+The results unify and generalize previous Pfaffian and determinantal formulas.
+Specializing to the Grassmannian case, we recover the remarkable theta- and eta-polynomials of Buch, Kresch, Tamvakis, and Wilson.
+Our method yields streamlined proofs which proceed in parallel for all four classical types, substantially simplifying previous work on the subject.

+In an appendix, we develop some foundational algebra and prove several Pfaffian identities.
+Another appendix establishes a basic formula for classes in quadric bundles.